6 Tiny Beach House Plans

 Boathouse & Bunkhouse

 This truly tiny structure—at 376 square feet—can be outfitted as a diminutive cabin retreat or as an attractive storage space for boats.
-As a bunkhouse-style cottage, the spaces offers cozy comfort to homeowners and visiting guests.
+As a bunkhouse-style cottage, the space offers cozy comfort to homeowners and visiting guests.
 Windows on every wall let in natural light and help the small space feel larger.
 The wood siding, shuttered windows, and metal roof with exposed rafter tails create the look of a boathouse renovated as a welcoming weekend cottage.

 This quaint, 1,120-square-foot cottage features two covered porches: an open air hangout that welcomes guests on the front and a small screened porch on the back.
 Inside, the front door opens to a spacious family room, which leads to a small kitchen (with access to the screened porch).
 Off the family room is a hall that leads to a full bath and two bedrooms.
 The master bedroom features an adjoining full bath and a walk-in closet.